configcat/terraform-provider-configcat/docs/index.md

 # ConfigCat Feature Flags Provider

+ConfigCat Feature Flags Provider for Terraform allows you to manage ConfigCat resources from a Terraform script.
+The Provider uses the standard [ConfigCat Public Management API](https://api.configcat.com/).

+## About ConfigCat

 Manage features and change your software configuration using [ConfigCat feature flags](https://configcat.com), without the need to re-deploy code.
 A 10 minute trainable dashboard allows even non-technical team members to manage application features.
 Supports A/B testing, soft launching or targeting a specific group of users first with new ideas.
 Deploy any time, release when confident.
 Open-source SDKs enable easy integration with any web, mobile or backend application.

-ConfigCat Feature Flags Provider allows you to configure and access ConfigCat resources via [ConfigCat Public Management API](https://api.configcat.com/).

 ## Authentication

-ConfigCat Feature Flags Provider requires authentication with [ConfigCat Public API credentials](https://app.configcat.com/my-account/public-api-credentials).
+ConfigCat Feature Flags Provider requires authentication.
+[Create ConfigCat Public API credentials](https://app.configcat.com/my-account/public-api-credentials).

 ## Provider registration